 The AI doesn't replace your expertise.
 It speeds up the parts of writing that typically slow you down.

-Each feature integrates with Grammarly's real-time editing suggestions, so you get grammar and style feedback as you work with AI-generated content.
-The tools run in your browser, desktop app, or directly in platforms like Google Docs.
+Each feature integrates with Grammarly's real-time editing suggestions, so you get grammar, tone, and clarity feedback as you work with AI-generated content.
+The tools run in your browser, desktop app, mobile app, or directly in platforms like Google Docs.

 You access the Grammarly AI writing assistant through a dedicated button that appears in your editor.
 The location depends on whether you're using the browser extension, desktop app, or native integration with platforms like Google Docs.
 Once you open a document or text field, the AI tools become available through Grammarly's interface.